DIY Garage Pergola

 Here is how I decided on the measurements:

-I literally just stuck up a measuring tape to the side of the house and decided that 22 inches was the right size for a bracket.
-I also was leaning toward this general size for my pergola because the brackets that I shared before that were sold online were right around this size.
-And by just visualizing, I knew that I wanted the purlins to be about eight inches apart from each other.
-After deciding this, I was able to do the math to decide how many purlins I would need based off my garage width.
+I literally am just sticking a measuring tape to the side of the house and deciding that 22 inches was the right size for a bracket.
+I also am leaning toward this general size for my pergola because the brackets above that are sold online are right around this size.
+And by just visualizing, I know that I want the purlins to be about eight inches apart from each other.
+After deciding this, I was able to do the math to decide how many purlins I will need based off my garage width.

 2×4’s – Two 22 inch pieces (back of the side brackets) and one 8-10 inch piece for the middle bracket